joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 ![Microsoft Azure Deployment History Cleanup with Azure DevOps](/uploads/azdeploycleanupazdevopsheader.png "Microsoft Azure Deployment History Cleanup with Azure DevOps")

-For this article, I will assume you have an Azure DevOps repository setup and the permissions _(Owner)_ to make the necessary privileged actions to the Microsoft Azure environment to do the setup.
+For this article, I will assume you have an Azure DevOps repository setup and the permissions _(Owner)_ to make the necessary privileged actions to the Microsoft Azure environment to do the design.

+> Note: Scripts and pipeline are "[here](https://github.com/lukemurraynz/AzDeploymeantCleanup "lukemurraynz / AzDeploymeantCleanup")".

 #### Deploy and Configure